Self-driving Tesla Model Y crashes in Brea, California

 Nobody was injured in the crash, according to the NHTSA.

-Tesla’s FSD Beta testing programme has resulted in significant criticism with the company rolling out multiple updates as a result of reported bugs, a recall, and its decision to stifle untrained test drivers with NDAs.
+Tesla’s FSD Beta testing programme resulted in significant criticism with the company rolling out multiple updates as a result of reported bugs, a recall, and its decision to stifle untrained test drivers with NDAs.

 Operator: